 - Bookkeeper can be the point of contact for staff concerns

-For instance, an employee bookkeeper will often have other tasks they are expected to perform, which may have nothing to do with bookkeeping.
+For instance, your employee bookkeeper will often have other tasks they are expected to perform.
+Some of these may have nothing to do with bookkeeping.
 As an example, you may require also administration, reception and sales.

 - Is the remuneration fair for the different areas of knowledge they are expected to have?